CHECK RIDE BRIEFING

 FORM 8710-1: AIRMAN CERTIFICATION AND/OR RATING APPLICATION:

-When it comes time to complete your application for your airman certificate or rating, you should use the Integrated Airman Certification and Rating Application (IACRA) whenever possible.
+When it comes time to complete your application for your airman certificate or rating, you should use the Integrated Airman Certification and Rating Application (IACRA).
 When scheduling an appointment, please have ready the applicants FTN number available.
 It shall be noted that if an applicant uses the paper form, an administrative fee will be added to the check ride cost.
 This fee will not apply in the event IACRA is unavailable on the day of the test for reasons beyond our control.
 Should an applicant use the paper 8710-1 instead of IACRA, the form shall be completed online and printed.
 Please do not fill out this form in ink.
-You can find a fillable PDF 8710-1 on the FAA website found here:
+You can find a fillable PDF 8710-1 on the FAA website found here (current version 10-17):

 Ensure you bring along a government issued photo ID to your appointment.
 Please keep in mind when filling out any paperwork for the FAA, that you must use your full legal name.
 Your name ideally should match on all of your documents, such as student pilot certificate / medical and any other ID.
+Ensure that the name on the written test report exactly matches the name used on the 8710, such as using a full middle name vs. a middle initial.
 Should your name change prior to a check ride, you must contact the local FSDO office.
 A DPE may not make any change in your name.
-Any questions should be forwarded to the controlling FSDO.
+Any questions should be forwarded to the Allentown FSDO.

 REQUIRED DOCUMENTS / EQUIPMENT TO BRING:

-In addition to the government issued identification previously mentioned, an applicant will be expected to bring along the following items: (This list is not all inclusive and is subject to change.)
+In addition to the government issued identification previously mentioned, an applicant will be expected to bring along the following items: (This list is not all inclusive and is subject to change.
+See the Applicant’s Practical Test Check List for more information.)

 Pilot Certificate / Medical: